ciaranmahoney/pocket-wp/README.md

 ```
 count: [any number] // How many links to display.
 Default is all.
 excerpt: yes, no //Whether or not to display the excerpt extracted by Pocket.
 Default is yes.
-tags: [any of your Pocket tags] // Choose to show links from one tag.
-Currently supports one tag only.
-Default is any links, tagged or untagged.
+tag: [any one of your Pocket tags] // Choose to show links from one tag.
+Supports one tag only.
+Default is all links, tagged or untagged.
-credit: yes, no // Chose to remove author credit.
+credit: yes, no // Choose to remove author credit.
 Default is yes (author credit will show).
 ```

 ## Widget